MikeStegall/week1/common_folders.md

-The three important folders in the default OSX file system are /Users, /bin,
+The three important folders in the default OSX file system are /Users, root(/), and documents.
+This are importand because root means it is where everything is storied. /Users is where most of your files will be saved and and be able to be edited at. /Documents is where all of your homework should be saved as of right now.